-When Gambling Stops Being Fun
+When Online Gambling Addiction Stops Being Fun

-Confidential gambling support is available.
+Confidential gambling addiction support is available.
 Home Based Recovery offers a 100% online Canadian program that is flexible and personalized, with 1-on-1 coaching tailored to fit your lifestyle and schedule.
-Our Certified Canadian Recovery Coaches are here to help you take back control at your own pace, from wherever you feel most comfortable.
+Our Certified Recovery Coaches are here to help you take back control at your own pace, from wherever you feel most comfortable.

-HBR is a safe space free from judgment where you can explore practical strategies to reduce gambling urges, rebuild trust with yourself and others, and handle financial stress.
+Home Based Recovery is a safe space free from judgment where you can explore practical strategies to reduce gambling urges, rebuild trust with yourself and others, and handle financial stress.

 Introducing Home Based Recovery